ShaiYer/trga-analytics/README.md

 1. Add Google Analytics code with your ID.
 2. Import trga-analytics JavaScript.
 3. Add CSS trigger classes to HTML elements.
+4. Validate tracked events with Google Analytics, at Realtime -> events

 - It is a stand-alone vanilla JS code.